Wedding Day Timeline: Everything You Need to Know

 Time: 10 minutes

-Once everyone has found their seats, the newlyweds are formally introduced to wedding guests, often to a lot of cheering and fanfare.
-Some couple’s opt to precede their reception grand entrance with an introduction of wedding party members.
+Once everyone has found their seats, the newlyweds are formally introduced to wedding guests, often to a lot of fanfare.
+Some couples opt to precede their reception grand entrance with an introduction of the wedding party members.

 FIRST DANCE